denysmedynskyi/denysmedynskyi.github.io/_posts/2017-6-26-How-to-debug-memory-issues-using-rspec.md

 ## problem

 All **CI** builds were failing with an exception `Cannot allocate memory`, which means that server does not have enough **memory**.
 Of course, you can just increase **memory** on the server, but it can be a sign of the problem, so it is worth to be investigated.
-This is why I started digging into the problem try to find out the reason of the **memory leak**.
+This is why I started digging into the problem to find out the reason of the **memory leak**.

 ## research